hi-ban/charger-boy/README.md

 Nintendo used reversed polarity compared to the standard USB to DC-Jack cables, so if you get a generic USB to DC-Jack cable you will most likely have to mod it to reverse the polarity.
 It's a simple task, just cut the cable and reconnect the two poles reversing their initial position.

-As an alternative, you can buy specific USB Game Boy charging cables from some modding stores.
+As an alternative, you can buy specific USB to Gameboy-DC cables from some modding stores.

 Whatever option you choose, **make sure to always check the polarity before using a new cable.**